Frequently Asked Questions

 Have you always made pottery?
 Do you make any other kind of Art?

 I have been making pottery pretty much since high school.
-In undergraduate school I took all kinds of art classes, sculpture, painting, drawing, but somehow I kept coming back to pots.
-Honestly, I am interested in looking at all kinds of Art, but really want to work with pottery.
+In undergraduate school, I took all kinds of art classes, sculpture, painting, drawing, but somehow I kept coming back to pots.
+Honestly, I am interested in looking at all kinds of Art, but really only want to work with pottery.
 I find the structure of utility freeing.
 I am crazy happy that other folks make other things, that leaves me to make what I want.

 How did you get started making pottery?

-What other Artist do you look at?
+What other Artists do you look at?

 This is a crazy all over the place short recounting of a very long list: Betty Woodman, Mark Pharris, Alec Karros, Walter Ostrom, Linda Sikora, Matt Metz, John Gill, Andrea Gill, Liz Quackenbush, Linda Arbuckle, Scott Chamberlain, Jeanne Quinn, Bill Daley, Bill Perry, Karen Karnes, Josh DeWeese, Justin Novak, Bruce Cochrane, Ayumi Horie, Andy Brayman, Steve Godfrey, Paul Katoula, Neil Forrest, Scott Goldberg, Michael Kline, Aysha Petz, Jae Won Lee, Cris Staley, Tony Marsh, Peter Beasecker, Akio Takamorie, Joan Bruneau, Doug Jeck, Gail Kendell, Paul Mathieu, Martina Lantin, AnnaBeth Rosen, Roberto Lugo, Sandy Simon, Robert Brady, Kurt Weiser, Robert Turner, Ovidio Giberga, Tony Hepburn, Xavier Toubes, Michael Simon, Margaret Bohls, Linda Christianson, to name a few…